So, you want to know how to travel South America, eh? Well, you’re in the right place!

 Photo: @Lauramcblonde

-• Don’t miss out on… a motorcycle journey through the Sacred Valley outside Cuzco.
-It’s definitely worth staying in Cuzco a little longer for this.
+- Don’t miss out on… a motorcycle journey through the Sacred Valley outside Cusco.
+It’s definitely worth staying in Cusco a little longer for this.

-Backpacking in Bolivia offers up a glimpse of what South America was like 30 years ago.
+Bolivia was my biggest surprise of my time in South America.
+It offers up a glimpse of what South America was like 30 years ago.
 It’s a country looking to the future in many ways whilst still having one foot firmly rooted in the tradition of the past.

 Bolivia is home to plenty of adrenaline-pumping activities including the Road of Death, which, in essence, is a road down through the mountains in which people ride bicycles to the bottom at top speed.
 The ride goes on for at least 30 kilometres and it is straight down.
 Can you guess why it’s called the Road of Death yet?